+Thinking of park hopping?
 After you decide how many days you want to stay, it’s time to determine if you want the Park Hopper pass.
 It allows you to go between parks on the same day.
-The price before tax of a 1-Day ticket for July 14, 2021, is $126; adding the Park Hopper pass is about $75 additional per person (total, not per day.)
+The price before tax of a 1-Day ticket for July 14, 2021, is $126; adding the Park Hopper Option brings it to $191, for a difference of $65.

 Should you spend the extra money?
 Travel With The Magic has an opinion on that.

 What about an annual pass?
-Lindsey told me that “10 days a year” is a good rule of thumb.
+Lindsey told me that “10 days a year” is a good rule of thumb and may save money.
 If you plan on being there more than 10 days (maybe 3 for Spring Break, 4 over Summer, 2 for a Fall birthday, and 3 for the holidays…) then invest in the annual pass.
 Traveling Mom has some additional insight here.
 It might be worth it for your family to purchase the annual pass and be a part of the Disney vacation club.

-Finally, note that Typhoon Lagoon and Blizzard Beach, the water park pass is extra.
+Finally, note that Typhoon Lagoon and Blizzard Beach, the water park passes are extra.
 And, if you want to visit more than a single date, then look at the water park annual pass…it becomes valuable at about 3 visits.

 You want to make sure you get on the Peter Pan ride, right?
 And meet Mickey?
 And don’t forget the Na’vi River Journey!
-Well the lines for those rides can be long – and you wouldn’t expect less.
+Space Mountain?
+Haunted Mansion?
+Well, the lines for those rides can be long – and you wouldn’t expect less.
 They are super popular and the list can be endless!

-Here are a few FastPass tips from Lindsey:
+Here are a few Genie+ tips from Lindsey:

 - You will want to ride the Barn Stormer first if your littles are new to roller coasters (like mine.)
 It’s a beginner coaster and will allow you to test their endurance for bigger rides.
-You shouldn’t need a FP here.
+Shouldn’t need a Genie+ here.

 - The Dumbo line can get long but they’ve added a shaded playground and “buzzers” (like the ones in a restaurant) to let you know when your turn is up.
-You can skip a FP here.
+You can skip a Genie + here.

-- If you don’t want to use a FP at The Haunted Mansion, you should be ok.
+- If you don’t want to use a Genie+ at The Haunted Mansion, you should be ok.
 There is a lot for the kids to look at while you’re in line.

 - Mickey’s PhilharMagic has over 400 seats available, so there is rarely a line.
 It’s a great place to relax and catch your breath, too.

-- It’s a Small World is a classic that seldom needs a FP because of the constantly moving boats.
+- It’s a Small World is a classic that seldom needs a Genie+ because of the constantly moving boats.

 - Mickey Mouse at Town Square Theatre rarely has a wait over 30 minutes; it’s usually only about 15.
 Same story for Tinkerbell, also at Town Square.

-- Finally, skip using one of your initial 3 FastPasses for the popular Pirates of the Caribbean ride if you can head straight there when you arrive in the morning.
+- Finally, skip using one of your Genie + passes for the popular Pirates of the Caribbean ride if you can head straight there when you arrive in the morning.

 We have an entire post about the Memory Maker Package, compliments of Sue.
 She added some great insights about why you want to do it…